![]() |

 TED5000

-energy monitor to see how a full 3.5 hour (about 13kW) charge from our 240V
+energy monitor to see how a full 3.5 hour (about 13kW) charge from the 240V

 Voltec charging station